hubmapconsortium/portal-ui/context/app/markdown/dependencies.md

 # Dependencies

 The portal has many dependencies:
-Git submodules and Python and NodeJS packages are summarized here;
+Python and NodeJS packages are summarized here;
 The services the portal relies on are [listed separately](/services).

 ## Python packages